Boson Stars Hosting Black Holes: Introduction

 \section{Introduction}

 Whether the scalar particle stands alone or there are other scalar degrees of freedom still remains an open question and continues to draw considerable interest among theorists.
-In fact, many beyond the Standard Model scenarios generically predict additional scalar particles, such as the QCD axion, which was proposed to address the strong CP problem~\cite{Peccei:1977hh, Peccei:1977ur, Weinberg:1977ma, Wilczek:1977pj}, and axion-like particles motivated from string theory~\cite{Witten:1984dg, Conlon:2006tq, Svrcek:2006yi, Arvanitaki:2009fg, Choi:2009jt, Acharya:2010zx, Marsh:2011gr, Higaki:2011me, Cicoli:2012sz, Halverson:2017deq, Demirtas:2018akl}.
+In fact, many beyond the Standard Model scenarios generically predict additional scalar particles, such as the QCD axion, which was proposed to address the strong CP problem~\cite{Peccei:1977hh, Peccei:1977ur, Weinberg:1977ma, Wilczek:1977pj}, and axionlike particles motivated from string theory~\cite{Witten:1984dg, Conlon:2006tq, Svrcek:2006yi, Arvanitaki:2009fg, Choi:2009jt, Acharya:2010zx, Marsh:2011gr, Higaki:2011me, Cicoli:2012sz, Halverson:2017deq, Demirtas:2018akl}.
 These new scalar particles are compelling from both theory and experimental viewpoints, because they can also provide candidates for dark matter (DM), a missing ingredient in the Standard Model.

-In this work, we consider self-interacting ultralight dark matter (ULDM, cf. Refs.~\cite{Ferreira:2020fam,Hui:2021tkt} for exhaustive reviews), modeled as a real scalar field with mass $m$ and quartic self-coupling $\lambda$.
+In this work, we consider self-interacting ultralight dark matter (ULDM, cf. Refs.~\cite{Ferreira:2020fam,Hui:2021tkt, Chavanis:2025qcg} for exhaustive reviews), modeled as a real scalar field with mass $m$ and quartic self-coupling $\lambda$.
 A defining feature of such bosonic particles is their ability to form stable and self-gravitating condensates, which are referred to as solitons or boson stars.
-This stable configuration is formed from the balance between the quantum-mechanical pressure, the pressure due to self-interactions and the gravitational pressure of the system.
-Depending on $m$ and $\lambda$, the characteristic size can range from galactic-core scales $\mathcal{O}(10^2 - 10^3)$~pc down to asteroid scales $\mathcal{O}(10^{2})$~km, thereby providing leverage across multiple astrophysical probes.
+This stable configuration is formed from the balance between the quantum-mechanical pressure, the pressure due to self-interactions and the attractive gravitational force of the system.
+Depending on $m$, $\lambda$ and the total mass of the boson star, its characteristic size can span several orders of magnitude, from $\mathcal{O}(1000~{\rm pc})$ to $\mathcal{O}(100~{\rm km})$~\cite{Chavanis:2025qcg}, thereby providing leverage across multiple astrophysical probes.